 A Morning Routine That Won’t Make You Feel Bad About Yourself

-> I typically peel my eyes open after 4 snoozes of my alarm, stare at the ceiling for 2 minutes, at my phone for another 10, scuttle over to the shower and only come to when I realise the water is far too hot and I can feel it burning my nerve endings.
+I typically peel my eyes open after four snoozes of my alarm, stare at the ceiling for two minutes, at my phone for another 10, scuttle over to the shower and only come to when I realise the water is far too hot and I can feel it burning my nerve endings.

-> I might eat a boiled egg or two on toast after that, hastily slap on my make up and run for a bus that I’ll probably miss because I spent far too long staring blankly at my wardrobe earlier.
-And, oh crap, I’ll forget my headphones.
+I might eat a boiled egg or two on toast after that, hastily slap on my make up and run for a bus that I probably miss because I spent far too long staring blankly at my wardrobe earlier.
+And, oh crap, I forget my headphones.

-> This is my morning routine.
+This is my morning routine.

 I’m not ashamed of it.
 Sure, I could benefit a little from reining in my time but you know what?
 I get everything I need done, and then some.
 At the end of the day, when I flick off my lamp at some (probably ungodly) hour, I feel content about all the things I’ve achieved.
 I do pretty well.
 So do my friends and colleagues who eat breakfast at work, exercise in the evening instead of the morning and fail to drink a drop of water before 11am.
 They’re super successful doing what they do, and I’ve never once heard them talk about meditating before sunrise.

 Yet so much career advice peppering the internet tells us that the only way to be successful is to have a productive, early morning routine down pat, making us all feel terrible about how less-than-perfect our own is.
 We’re told about Jen Aniston’s three hours of exercise each morning, and that this or that CEO has a 5am alarm.
 How is that achievable for a regular nine to fiver with a social life?